Jocelyn Blore

 Becoming a crime scene investigator (CSI) involves hands-on empirical experience and rigorous didactic instruction.
 The International Crime Scene Investigators Association (ICSIA) reports that while some CSIs start as police officers, others may pursue an associate’s or bachelor’s degree in a field such as criminal justice, forensics, crime scene investigation, or a related field.
 ICSIA adds that only the largest (and busiest) police departments typically have full-time CSIs.
 In contrast, smaller, more rural areas may have other law enforcement personnel taking on the CSI responsibilities as they arise.

 The entry-level certificate programs can be ideal for those interested in CSI work who have graduated from high school or completed their GED.
-Online certificate programs can also behoove police officers working in smaller, more rural departments far from college campuses.
+Online certificate programs can also behoove police officers working in smaller, more rural departments far away from college campuses.

 For more advanced or specialized certificates, programs may have additional admissions requirements, including years of work experience (e.g., on a police force); an admissions essay; official transcripts of previous schooling; and a background check.
-Since these are not degree-awarding programs, they typically do not require tests like the SAT.
+Since these are not degree-awarding programs, they typically do not require any tests such as the SAT.
 Finally, these programs can assist CSIs in seeking certification since many certifying agencies need between 48 and 144 hours of approved coursework (e.g., International Association for Identification).

 Columbia College in Missouri provides an online CSI certificate program comprising 18 credits of courses such as criminal investigation, crime scene photography, fingerprint evidence, forensic anthropology, and bloodstain evidence.